microsoft/vscode-docs/docs/remote/remote-overview.md

 ---
 # VS Code Remote Development

-VS Code Remote Development allows you to use a a container, a remote machine, or in the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl) as a full-featured development environment.
-With it, you can:
+The VS Code Remote Development extension pack allows you to use a container, remote machine, or the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl) as a full-featured development environment.
+You can:

-- Develop on the **same operating system** you deploy to or remotely use **larger or more specialized** hardware.
+- Develop on the **same operating system** you deploy to or use **larger or more specialized** hardware.
 - **Sandbox** your development environment to avoid impacting to your local **machine configuration**.
 - Make it easy for new contributors to **get started** and keep everyone on a **consistent environment**.
 - Use tools or runtimes **not available** on your local OS or manage **multiple versions** of them.